chriskrycho/v5.chriskrycho.com/site/journal/2020/Data Constructors Part 1 Understanding by Implementing.md

         If the type were further nested, we could further drill down in manually like this, “destructuring” the types as deeply as we need.
 This makes it *much* more powerful than a `switch` statement from JS/TS/Java/C^♯^  etc.

-[^8]: I admit, that might make me a little weird to some of you.
+[^weird]: I admit, that might make me a little weird to some of you.
 That’s okay!
 I kind of enjoy being a little weird.

+*[JS]: JavaScript